songheony/fastkmeans/README.md

 There are some libraries (such as NVidia's own implementations), but they again require more dependencies than we'd like for nimble packaging, and/or are less flexible in terms of hardware.

-###  Limitations

-- On a few toy datasets & MNIST, `fastkmeans` reaches roughly the same NMI as `faiss` and `scikit-learn`, indicating that it creates at least somewhat coherent clusters.
-However, it's not extensively tested, especially in non-ColBERT uses, so your mileage may vary.
-- The "chunking" defaults to avoid OOMs is rather simplistic, and you might need to tweak the numbers depending on your hardware and dataset size.
-- The library currently assumes you'll be using it either on a CPU or a single GPU.
-Multiple GPUs don't currently provide a major speed-up, this might change in the future, though we expect users wanting to index 10M+ documents to likely have the more robust `faiss` available on their machine anyway.

 ### Triton Kernel

 `fastkmeans`'s Triton kmeans kernel is ~4-5 times faster than single-GPU `faiss` or `fastkmeans`'s PyTorch backend.
 On a modern GPU (Ampere or newer), the Triton backend is enabled by default.